GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 ### Protect the OIDC application with `passport_social` authentication

-The same steps described for [Social Login](#protect-the-application-with-passport_social-authentication) can be followed in this case.
+The same steps described for [OAuth Login](#protect-the-application-with-passport_social-authentication) can be followed in this case.
 If additional assistance is needed, open a ticket on [Gluu support](https://support.gluu.org).

 ### Using oxd as mediator